 Whether it’s organic, gluten-free, or natural, people want to know what’s in the food and supplements they consume.

-Food and ingredients from genetically engineered plants have been circulating in the food supply since the 1990s, but there has been growing public pushback against these products.
+Genetically modified food and ingredients have been around since the 1990s, but there’s been growing public concern about them.
 According to the GMO Literacy Project, over two dozen countries, including the United States, grow genetically modified crops, while 19 of 28 European Union nations have partially or fully banned GMOs.

 GMO Labeling in the United States

 In the United States, labeling guidelines for GMOs were initially under the substantial equivalence principle.
 In other words, they were equivalent to other, non-modified crops being grown.
 Both regulators and businesses considered GMO plants harmless and saw no need to label them.

 Due to the increasing prevalence of GMO foods, and the growing public mistrust of them, in 2016, Congress passed the National Bioengineered Food Disclosure Standard, which charged the U.S. Department of Agriculture (USDA) with establishing a labeling standard for bioengineered (BE) foods.

 ‘Genetically Modified’ Becomes ‘Bioengineered’